-Several of the varieties used for port wine are very suitable for table wine production, either alone or in blends.
-There is now quite a trend in the Douro Valley, the home of Port wine, to switch production from making fortified wines to table wines.
+As the demand for fortified wines declines there is now quite a trend in the Douro Valley, the home of Port wine, to switch production from making fortified wines to table wines.

 full of rich dark fruit spiced by notes of cinnamon and clove supported by rounded tannins...

 Trincadeira in Australia